ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

-# Chat and Live Events
+# Chat and Live Events Documentation

 The Chat and Live Events system manages core communication features within the application, including messaging, notifications, game invitations, and real-time user presence.
 All of those systems are interconnected and handled in a live, real-time manner through [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connection to the `/ws/events` endpoint, with the help of a handful HTTP endpoints.